-Our Board of Directors currently consists of nine directors.
+Our Board of Directors currently consists of eight directors.

-Our Articles of Association require that those directors who were appointed by the Board since our 2021 Annual General Meeting must retire from office and may offer themselves for re-election.
-No directors have been appointed by the Board since our 2021 Annual General Meeting.
+Our Articles of Association require that those directors who were appointed by the Board since our 2022 Annual General Meeting must retire from office and may offer themselves for re-election.
+No directors have been appointed by the Board since our 2022 Annual General Meeting.

 Additionally, our Articles of Association require one-third (or such number nearest to but not exceeding one-third) of our directors who are subject to retirement by rotation to retire from office at each annual general meeting, being those directors longest in office since their last re-election or appointment.
 In the case of equal tenure, retirement is by agreement.
-Of the nine directors subject to retirement by rotation, Dr. Ali Behbahani, Mr. John Furey and Mr. James Noble, will, on this occasion, retire from office and stand for re-election by our shareholders.
+Of the eight directors subject to retirement by rotation, Mr. Adrian Rawcliffe and Ms. Barbara Duncan, will, on this occasion, retire from office and stand for reelection by our shareholders.

-Having carried out an evaluation of the individual performance of each of Dr. Behbahani, Mr. Furey and Mr. Noble with the support of the Corporate Governance and Nominating Committee, the Board is satisfied that their performance continues to be effective and that they continue to demonstrate commitment to their roles.
-The Board considers that it is entirely appropriate for each of Dr. Behbahani, Mr. Furey and Mr. Noble to seek re-election at the AGM.
+Having carried out an evaluation of the individual performance of each of Mr. Adrian Rawcliffe and Ms. Barbara Duncan with the support of the Corporate Governance and Nominating Committee, the Board is satisfied that their performance continues to be effective and that they continue to demonstrate commitment to their roles.
+The Board considers that it is entirely appropriate for each of Mr. Adrian Rawcliffe and Ms. Barbara Duncan to seek re-election at the AGM.

 Each of the above directors has been nominated for re-election and no other nominees for directors have been presented.
-Therefore, it is anticipated that following the AGM, if all of the above directors are re-elected, the Board of Directors will be comprised of nine members.
+Therefore, it is anticipated that following the AGM, if all of the above directors are re-elected, the Board of Directors will be comprised of eight members.

-In connection with proposals 1 through 3, we set forth the biographical information for the nominees to our Board of Directors.
+In connection with proposals 1 and 2, we set forth the biographical information for the nominees to our Board of Directors.
 For biographical information for the other directors see Board of Directors and Corporate Governance.

-PROPOSAL 1 - RE-ELECTION OF ALI BEHBAHANI TO THE BOARD OF DIRECTORS
+PROPOSAL 1 - RE-ELECTION OF ADRIAN RAWCLIFFE TO THE BOARD OF DIRECTORS